Fox's Tales

 The message is clear: we're not the ones who are damaging the planet.

-Concentrate on energy efficiency and we'll see real results in the
+Concentrate on energy efficiency and we'll see real results in the carbon emissions reduction programme.

 Finally, a message to John Wallis who seemed to enjoy referring to my blog as a fairy tale.
 There is no definitive answer to your question.
-Different manufacturers and different models of domestic fridge would hold varying amounts of
+Different manufacturers and different models of domestic fridge would hold varying amounts of hydrocarbon refrigerants.
+However, it is safe to say between 25 and 150 grammes.
+I know some readers find it incredulous that such a small amount of gas can cause this damage, but clearly it is possible.

 Some industry figures have come out pointing out the small number of incidents compared to the vast numbers of fridges sold.
 This is true.
 But one incident is too many isn't it?
 Particularly when there is the real possibility of fatality.